nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 ```

 Large tables may give rise to visual display issues where content overflows the page area.
 One way to handle this is to add scroll bars to the table through CSS.
 For this to be possible, the table needs to be wrapped in a `div` with `class="table-wrapper"`.
 The Ordering Agency will specify in Editing Instructions if this optional markup is needed.

+###### Table id:s for lot
+In cases where a title contains a list of tables (`lot`) or where a list of tables should be included in the `nav.xhtml`-file, the table element  should be provided with an id.
+These id:s should be named `"tab-XXX"` in sequential order, where XXX is the number of the table in the file.
+Instances may occur where id:s are required for tables without it being included in the `nav.xhtml`-file.

 #### Definition Lists